On unit signatures and narrow class groups of odd degree abelian number fields: Introduction

 Second, we consider the situation when $\ell = 3$ or $5$ with no additional assumption on the class number.
 In this case, Corollary \ref{cor:Kcycsgrkyup}(b) implies that $\sgnrk(\calO_K^\times)=1$ or $\ell$.
 Although complete heuristics for the 2-part of the class group over abelian fields are not known, Malle \cite{Malle} provides results in the case that $\ell = 3$ or $5$.
 We use the following notation: for $m \in \Z_{\geq 0} \cup \{\infty\}$ and $q \in \R_{>1}$, write $(q)_0 \colonequals 1$ and otherwise $(q)_m \colonequals \prod_{i=1}^m (1-q^{-i})$.
 Combining these results with a uniform random hypothesis (\hyperref[item:H2]{H2}), we make the following prediction.

 \begin{conj}[Conjecture \ref{conj:ell35sgkr0}] Let $\ell = 3$ or $5$ and $q = 2^{\ell-1}$.
 As $K$ varies over cyclic number fields of degree $\ell$, then

 \end{conj}

-Estimating the quantity in (\ref{eqn:alignedsgnrkE}), we predict that approximately $3\%$ of cyclic cubic fields have $\sgnrk(\calO_K^\times)=1$ which yields Conjecture \ref{conj:cubicfields}.
+Computing the numerical value of the quantity in (\ref{eqn:alignedsgnrkE}), we predict that approximately $3\%$ of cyclic cubic fields have $\sgnrk(\calO_K^\times)=1$ which yields Conjecture \ref{conj:cubicfields}.
 For cyclic quintic fields we predict that this proportion drops to below $0.1\%$.
-We expect that as $\ell \to \infty$ varies over odd primes, the probability $\Prob\bigl(\sgnrk(\calO_K^\times) = 1\bigr) \to 0\%$, and we plan to give evidence to support this limiting behavior in the future (see also Remark \ref{rem:malle}).
+The predictions in the two conjectures above agree with the computational evidence we compiled: see section \ref{sec:calcs}.

-\begin{remark} To extend the above conjectures to all odd primes (or more generally, to all odd abelian groups $G$), we would need to refine the heuristics of Malle \cite{Malle,Malle1} to predict the distribution of $\rho_{\chi}$.
-This distribution will depend on the representation theory of $\bZ/\ell\bZ$ (or more generally, of $G$); in particular, the constraint in Theorem \ref{mainthm::Representationtheory} must be respected.
+\begin{remark} To extend the above conjectures to all odd primes (or more generally, to all abelian groups $G$ of odd order), we would need to refine the heuristics of Malle \cite{Malle,Malle1} to predict the distribution of $\rk_{\chi} \Cl(K)$.
+This distribution will depend on the representation theory of $\bZ/\ell\bZ$ (or more generally, of $G$); in particular, the constraints in Theorem \ref{thm:KGal} must be respected.
 In contrast, when $2$ is a primitive root modulo $\ell$, there is only one nontrivial (necessarily self-dual) $\F_2[\bZ/\ell\bZ]$-module, so these representation-theoretic complexities are immaterial; in this case, we expect that the generalization of the above conjectures to such $\ell$ to be more straightforward. \end{remark}